SKOOTA GAMES IndieGames Notebook Interview

 📍 Spot 2: SHIBUYA STREAM HALL "God Game Creator Evo Evolution 2025 x Game Creator Koshien 2025"

-Leaving PARCO's sophisticated art space, the next stop was "Shibuya Stream Hall."
-Here, the 'God Game Creator Evolution 2025 x Game Creator Koshien 2025 Joint Presentation Exhibition' was taking place, gathering future star creators.
+Leaving the sophisticated art space of PARCO, the next stop was "Shibuya Stream Hall."
+Here, the 'God Game Creator Evolution 2025 x Game Creator Koshien 2025 Joint Presentation Exhibition' was being held, gathering future star creators.

 If PARCO was a place to enjoy "the culture of games," this is a place where you can directly experience "the energy of game creation."
-Let me share the atmosphere of this vibrant scene.
+Let me share the vibrant atmosphere of this event.

 Actually, this was my first time going to Shibuya Stream Hall.
-I got a bit lost, but I found a large display guide for the exhibition in front of the escalator, which relieved my anxiety.
+I got a bit lost, but I found a large display for the exhibition guide in front of the escalator, which was a relief.
 What surprised me was that despite the scale of the exhibition and the demo stations, entry was "free."
 For those who love indie games, this alone is an exciting point, isn't it?

-The venue is structured over three floors, with the lower level serving as a corporate consultation space, while the middle and upper levels primarily showcase student works.
-The density on the middle floor was astonishing, making it quite a challenge to move even a step forward due to the crowd.
-On the other hand, the area near the presentation stage on the top floor was a bit more spacious, allowing for a nice break after playing plenty of games below while enjoying the view of the stage... it was a great way to experience the event with a nice balance.
+The venue was structured over three floors, with the lower floor being a corporate consultation space, while the middle and upper floors mainly showcased student works.
+The density on the middle floor was incredible, making it quite a challenge to move forward due to the crowd.
+On the other hand, the area near the presentation stage on the top floor was a bit more spacious, allowing for a nice break after playing plenty of games below while enjoying the view of the stage... it was great to have such a balanced way to enjoy the event.

-Among the games I tried, the ones that stood out were a puzzle game that applied the principle of a pendulum to reach the exit, and a unique novel + arcade game about overcoming a middle school heartbreak trauma.
-What surprised me the most was that many of the titles were actually completed works.
-While not everyone, many students were dedicated to creating games with the mindset of "making a complete game."
-The designs were crafted to ensure that even short play sessions provided a solid sense of satisfaction, reflecting the teachings of their mentors and their own sincere attitudes.
+Among the games I tried out this time, the most memorable were a puzzle game that applied the principle of a pendulum to reach the exit, and a unique novel + arcade game about overcoming the trauma of a middle school heartbreak.
+What surprised me the most was that many of the titles were well-completed works.
+While not everyone, many students were dedicated to creating their games with the mindset of "making a complete game."
+The design was such that even short play sessions provided a solid sense of satisfaction, reflecting the teachings of the mentors and the students' sincere attitudes.

-Before actually heading there, I was worried that it might have a "somewhat formal atmosphere," but once I stepped in, it turned out to be the perfect event space where creators and users mingled and purely enjoyed games.
+Before actually heading here, I was worried that it might be "a bit too formal," but once I stepped in, it turned out to be the perfect event space where creators and users mingled and purely enjoyed games.

 "Game events can't be formal!"